3 Best Places to See Peninsula Valdes Orcas and Other Patagonian Wildlife

 Out on the plains of Peninsula Valdes, you can see the guanacos and rheas – South America’s largest land birds.

-While orcas may draw you to Peninsula Valdes, the region will surprise you with how much wildlife you can observe during your visit.
+While orcas may draw you to Peninsula Valdes, the region will surprise you with the amount of wildlife you can observe during your visit.

 More Nature Adventures in Argentina